722C/knowledge-base-challenge/README.md

 ### Summary

 * There are a lot of different directions you can go with this project.
 Should give you some basic exposure to the Django framework.
-The [Django documentation](https://docs.djangoproject.com/en/2.1/) explains really clearly how to use models and set up views and do everything you will need for this project.
+The [Django documentation](https://docs.djangoproject.com/en/2.1/) explains clearly how to use models, set up views, work with forms and do everything you will need for this project.
 Have fun!